neutron-sync/django-2fa/README.md

 ## Shameless Plugs

 I built this library originally for the [NeutronSync Service](https://www.neutronsync.com/).
 So if you would like to support this project please support the service with a subscription to NeutronSync or a [donation](https://github.com/sponsors/neutron-sync) to the open source libraries.
+Django 2FA is included by default in the Neutron Sync Server project.